erikeldridge/app-quality-cookbook/source.md

 Follow [Github's documentation for working with remote repositories](https://help.github.com/articles/fetching-a-remote/), which describes cloning.

-Clone the repositories of your group:
+Use `git clone` to clone the repositories of your group:

     $ cd ~
     $ git clone https://github.com/<github username>/<repository name>.git